foo-dogsquared/simplesvg-sprites/README.md

 *The result will be a JSON with an object with the valid values as the keys.*

+**Just bear in mind to convert the query string into its percent-encoded form so nothing bad could happen.
+Especially with special characters such as & (in AT&T).**

 This is the resulting JSON from the example request above:
 ```json
 {